leeukkyb9mfr0084-glitch/Salaries/project_management.md

-Of course.
-Now that the documentation is aligned, we can proceed with updating the application code.

-Here is the complete, executable plan for Jules.
-It is broken down into phases: first, we will update the code to match the new documentation, and second, we will create new UI tests to prove that the fixes are working as intended.

----

 ### **Overall Objective for Jules**

 Your goal is to align the application's source code with the corrected documentation.
 This involves updating the Data Transfer Objects (DTOs) and the Streamlit UI code.
 Finally, you will create new UI-level tests to verify these changes.